Consensys/doc.web3signer/docs/HowTo/Configure-Slashing-Protection.md

 ---
-description: Configure Ethereum 2.0 slashing protection
+description: Configure consensus layer slashing protection
 ---

-# Configure Ethereum 2.0 slashing protection
+# Configure consensus layer slashing protection

-Configure [slashing protection] to prevent Ethereum 2.0 validators from being penalized for signing conflicting blocks or attestations.
+Configure [slashing protection] to prevent consensus layer validators from being penalized for signing conflicting blocks or attestations.

 Install and manage the PostgreSQL database that stores the validator signing history for